 Your veterinarian will discuss why your pet is being prescribed the medication along with dosing directions (like how often to give the medication, the exact dose, and how long your pet needs to take it).
 They should also advise you of any side effects your pet may have when taking the medication.

-These are the questions you may want or need to ask your veterinarian about your pet’s medication:
+These are the questions to ask a vet about your pet’s medication.

 Does the Medication Need To Be Taken With Food?